QualiSystems/cloudshell-orch-sandbox/Regression/README.md

 ## Overview
-The regression repository contains packages of blueprints that can be imported into .DO and used for regression tests A dummy router driver was created to simulate the behavior of a network device The infra package contains infrastructure resources used by the orchestration e.g FTP resource,vCenter...
+The regression repository contains packages of blueprints that can be imported into .DO and used for regression tests.
+A dummy router driver was created to simulate the behavior of a network device.
+The infra package contains infrastructure resources used by the orchestration e.g FTP resource,vCenter...
 Other packages contain different use cases for the orchestration and there is a description in blueprint's description

 ### Dummy router
 This drivers is used for simulating a network device.
 On top of the standard functionality offered by a networking device driver, the following methods were added to influence on the expected behavior of the driver: